 contoso.comroot domain.
 Your custom domains must be in a public DNS zone; private DNS zone is only supported on Internal Load Balancer (ILB) App Service Environment (ASE).

-- If you don't have a custom domain yet, you can purchase an App Service domain.
+- If you don't have a custom domain yet, you can purchase an App Service domain instead.

-In the left pane of your app page, select Custom domains.
+In the left menu for your app, select Custom domains.

-Adding domain verification IDs to your custom domain can prevent dangling DNS entries and help to avoid subdomain takeovers.
-For custom domains you previously configured without this verification ID, you should protect them from the same risk by adding the verification ID to your DNS record.
+While it's not absolutely required to add the TXT record, it's highly recommended for security.
+The TXT record is a domain verification ID that helps avoid subdomain takeovers from other App Service apps.
+For custom domains you previously configured without this verification ID, you should protect them from the same risk by adding the verification ID (the TXT record) to your DNS configuration.
 For more information on this common high-severity threat, see Subdomain takeover.

 Sign in to the website of your domain provider.

 You can use Azure DNS to manage DNS records for your domain and configure a custom DNS name for Azure App Service.
 For more information, see Tutorial: Host your domain in Azure DNS.

 Every domain provider has its own DNS records interface, so consult the provider's documentation.
 Look for areas of the site labeled Domain Name, DNS, or Name Server Management.